Biała County, Kingdom of Galicia and Lodomeria

-Biała County (Polish: Powiat bialski; German: Bezirk Biała) also known as Biala County (German: Bezirk Biala), was a county of Kingdom of Galicia and Lodomeria, Austria-Hungary that existed between 1867 and 1918.
+Biała County (Powiat bialski), Biała District (Bezirk Biała), or Biala District (Bezirk Biala), was an administrative division of the Kingdom of Galicia and Lodomeria, a Cisleithanian crown land of Austria-Hungary, that existed between 1867 and 1918.
 The seat of the county was Biała (now part of Bielsko-Biała, Poland).

-In 1879 county had area of 378.44 km2 (146.12 square miles) and had population of 79 610 osób.
+In 1879 the county had an area of 378.44 km2 and a population of 79,610.
 It had 74 settlements organized into 63 municipalities.
 There were 3 county courts located in Biała, Kęty and Oświęcim.

-On 1 August 1910 part of the county was separated and united with part of Wadowice County in order to form Oświęcim County.
-Kingdom of Galicia and Lodomeria seeded to exist in 1918 with Biała County being incorporated to Second Republic of Poland where it was reorganized into Biała County, Kraków Voivodeship.
+On 1 August 1910 part of the county was detached and united with part of Wadowice County in order to form Oświęcim County.
+The Kingdom of Galicia and Lodomeria ceased to exist in 1918, with Biała County being incorporated into the Second Republic of Poland, where it was reorganized into Biała County, Kraków Voivodeship.